Nikon D4 vs D500

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Nikon D4 and the Nikon D500?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Nikon D4 and the Nikon D500 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D4 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D500 is considerably smaller (33 percent) than the Nikon D4.
 Moreover, the D500 is substantially lighter (36 percent) than the D4.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D4) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D500).
 You can compare the optics available in the Nikon Lens Catalog.